GPII/qi-development-environments/README.md

 * [Vagrant](https://www.vagrantup.com/downloads.html)
 * OpenSSH client

 Unfortunately we have to advise against using VirtualBox 5.1 due to many [bugs](https://www.virtualbox.org/query?version=VirtualBox+5.1.0&version=VirtualBox+5.1.2&version=VirtualBox+5.1.4&col=id&col=summary&col=status&col=owner&col=type&col=priority&col=component&order=priority) that were introduced in that release.
-We are constantly monitoring the situation and will update this document as soon as our tests indicate newer versions of VirtualBox 5.1 are stable enough.
+We will update this document as soon as our tests indicate newer versions of VirtualBox 5.1 are stable enough.

 **Note:** Windows support was tested using a [Cygwin](https://cygwin.com) shell after having performed the following tasks: